hphelion/documentation/cli.unix.lbaas.md

 product: unix-cli

 ---
-# UNIX CLI Load Balancer Examples
+# UNIX CLI Load Balancer as a Service (LBaaS) Examples

 This page gives you a few examples of how to perform various load balancer tasks using the HP Cloud service CLI.